 For you, you don’t need to visualize yourself hitting the game-winning shot.
 Instead, before walking into a party, visualize yourself at this party in your happiest state, confidently interacting with different people.

 Imagine yourself making people smile.
 Picture people engaged with you as you speak.
 See people talking to you passionately.
 Imagine yourself without any nerves, confidently enjoying yourself.

 These kinds of visualizations can help you build up some confidence.

 Meditation is a way to help deal with the symptoms of your social anxiety (such as the anxiety itself) or as a way to help prepare yourself to deal with social situations and interactions with other people.

 A Vipassana practice that teaches you to focus on the breath can help you better manage your anxiety when it comes.
-It allows you to focus your attention on the present moment and the moment around you, instead of letting your mind wander to thoughts and feelings around anxiety, feeling judged, and self-consciousness.
+When you meditate, it allows you to focus your attention on the present moment and the moment around you, instead of letting your mind wander to thoughts and feelings around anxiety, feeling judged, and self-consciousness.

 Remember that it’s also reasonable to feel a little anxious in strange or uncommon social situations.
 Even the most confident people experience some social anxiety here and there.
 The goal is not to completely eliminate it.
 The goal should be to make social situations at least much more bearable, if not, very enjoyable.